KarolS/millfork/docs/abi/inlining.md

 You can control inlining behavior in several ways:

+* functions declared with the `const` keyword called with constant arguments will always be inlined, with the whole invocation being converted into a single constant, regardless of `inline` and `noinline` keywords;
+calls with non-constant arguments are subject to the regular rules.

 * functions declared with the `inline` keyword will be inlined if possible

 * functions declared with the `noinline` keyword will never be inlined